nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Less cluttered, cleaner user interface.
   * Cons:
     * We have to decide which user details are of higher priority to Minecraft users, which may differ from user to user.
-* Alternative 2: Show all user information as tags.
+* Alternative 2: Show all information as tags.
   * Pros:
     * Easy to implement as the format is consistent for all information.
   * Cons:
-    * Too many tags displayed can make it harder to users to find the information they need at one glance.
+    * Too many tags displayed can make it harder to users to find the information they need in one glance.

 ### \[Proposed\] Undo/redo feature